TEAMMATES/teammates-ops/maintainer-guide.md

 * Before release day:
   * [Create an issue for the release](https://github.com/TEAMMATES/teammates/issues/new?template=release.md) to announce the scheduled release time.
   * Update the "about page" with the names of new contributors, if any.
+  * Check if any schema change is needed for this release.
+If so, inform PM that this release requires maintainance mode and generate Liquibase changelog (refer to [Schema Migration](#schema-migration)).
 * Release day:
   * Ensure all PRs included in the release are tagged with the correct milestone, correct assignee(s), and appropriate `c.*` label.
+  * Ensure all schema change is captured in the Liquibase changelog.
   * Merge `release` branch with `master` branch and tag the release with format `V{major}.{minor}.0` (e.g. `V8.0.0`).
   * Close the current milestone and create a new milestone for the next + 1 release.
   * Announce the release via GitHub release feature as well as the release issue in the issue tracker.
 Be sure to credit all who contributed to the release in one way or another.